codevideo/codevideo_generator_backend/README.md

 # On Premise / Local Docker Deployment

-`codevideo_generator_backend` ships as a completely standalone docker image.
+`codevideo_generator_backend` also ships as a completely standalone docker image.
 To build and run it, run the following command:

 ```shell
 source .env &&